kshep425/Weather-Dashboard/README.md

 A Weather Dashboard using Open Weather Map API.

 [Weather Dashboard](https://kshep425.github.io/Weather-Dashboard/)
+<iframe src="https://youtu.be/ThpNylTo9oA" frameborder="0" allowfullscreen></iframe>

 ## Description
 Use this weather dashboard to properly prepare for the day.
-Search weather contions and look at future outlooks in cities all over the world.
+Search weather conditions and look at future outlooks in cities all over the world.
 Don't get caught out in the rain!

 ## Usage
 Open the [Weather Dashboard](https://kshep425.github.io/Weather-Dashboard/) and enter a city to view the current weather conditions.